How to Import PST to Shared Mailbox Office 365 Effortlessly?

 Now, let’s briefly discuss the complexity level of each method.

-Now, let’s have a look at all the methods one at a time.
+Now, let’s have a closer look at each method step-by-step.

 Before moving forward to the steps, first, you should make sure that you have already configured your Outlook account.
 If you didn’t set up the same, then follow the below steps.

-• Step 11.
-If you want to import the complete file, select the root file and tick the Include subfolders checkbox.
-Now, select the radio button ‘Import items into the same folder’ and add your Office 365 account id.
+10. If you want to import the complete file, select the root file and tick the Include subfolders checkbox.
+Now, select the radio button ‘Import items into the same folder’ and add your Office 365 account ID.

-• Step 12.
-Finally, click Finish to import PST files to Shared mailbox Office 365.
+11. Finally, click Finish to import PST to Shared mailbox Office 365.

 Also Read: How to Import PST File into Outlook Web App?

-1. You can see that this method requires a complex configuration and required technical know how of Outlook for desktop.
+• This method requires a complex configuration and required technical expertise.

-3. It’s quite a lengthy process, to begin with and there is a high chance of human error.
+• It’s quite a lengthy process, to begin with, and there is a high chance of human error.

-4. If you have files in TB size then it is definitely not a suitable approach.
+• If you have files in TB size then it is not a suitable approach.
 As it can consume a lot of time than usual.

-Technique #2 – Import PST Files to Shared Mailbox in Microsoft 365 Online Using Drive Shipping
+Method 2 – Import PST to Office 365 Mailbox Using Drive Shipping

-• Step 1.
-Copy the Outlook PST file onto a drive, encrypt with passwords for data security.
+1. Copy the Outlook PST file onto a drive, and encrypt it with passwords for data security.

-• Step 2.
-Manually ship it to Microsoft data center.
+2. Manually ship it to the Microsoft data center.

-• Step 4.
-Once the verification is done, it will import PST files to Shared mailbox using the Network Upload method.
+4. Once the verification is done, it will import PST to Shared mailbox Office 365.

 Drawbacks: